 The following architecture diagram highlights the load-balancing and autoscaling for Author and Live environment:

-Since the Authoring environment is an internally focused environment, the load and reliability requirements are low.
+Since the Author environment is an internally focused environment, the load and reliability requirements are low.
 All Elastic Path applications are deployed onto a single EC2 instance.
 Other services used by this single instance, such as the database and the ActiveMQ server, are deployed separately.

 Data Sync Tool

-The Data Sync Tool (DST) is deployed as a part of the Elastic Path Authoring environment.
+The Data Sync Tool (DST) is deployed as a part of the Elastic Path Author environment.
 Elastic Path Commerce versions 7.4.1 and earlier distributes DST as a command-line tool.
 Elastic Path Commerce 7.5 distributes DST as a command-line tool and as a Java application.

 For more information about the Data Sync Tool, see Elastic Path Production Tools.